 A biweekly spending plan will help you examine and anticipate your biweekly expenses in a much better way, which is the primary purpose of a budget.

 You will have a mapped out plan of how you spend, and in case of any extra expenses, you can make sure you add them.

-You won’t end up overspending and using the money meant for other essential expenses.
+You won’t end up spending extra cash and using money meant for other essential expenses on fun stuff.

 It will help you keep your weekly discretionary spending in check.
 This means that you will not overspend on stuff or expenses that don’t go into paying the various bills or the rent.